Frequently Asked Questions

 Can I Bring My Children?

 Although it is ok to bring children, it is not generally a good idea.
+Children will not be allowed to attend the overnight NSO.
 This is an opportunity for you to begin the process of becoming a college student.
 You need to focus on what is being said in each session to increase your opportunity for success!

 What If I Need to Change the Date of My New Student Orientation?